jvs/spk/design.md

 - Curly braces surround code blocks.
 - Statements are separated by newlines.
 - Comments begin with `#` and end with a newline.
-- Symbols look like string literals, but each symbol is compiled to number.
-A Symbol value does not have length property for example, or any other traditional string functions.
+- Key values look like string literals, but each one is compiled to number.
+A Key value does not have length property for example, or any other traditional string functions.
-- Symbol literals are case-insensitive. `"LEFT ALT"` and `"left alt"` represent the same symbol.

 ## Event Model